atkinjac000/polaris/docs/ui-ux.md

     - Move item location
         - Put in holds

+- Transactions
+    - Create new transaction button
+    - List all transactions that are currently open
+    - List all past transactions for current salesman

+#### Sales Flow
+After the create new transaction button is clicked each step will be a new page in the process of making a sale.
+Each page should have a "suspend" button that will log out the current salesman and return them to the sales login page.

+1. Initiate a transaction (this should be a button on the sales home page)
+    - Mark sale type (sale, order/transfer, return)
+2. Gather customer info (name, phone, email, maybe adress)
+    - If sale is transfer specify from- and to-store instead
+3. Add items to sale (item search)
+    - Search an item then click "add"
+    - Allow editing the quantity of an item in the transaction
+    - Add comments, alterations, promise date etc.
+4. Payment
+    - itemized prices
+    - subtotal
+    - total after tax
+    - apply authorized sales

 ### Alterations Home
 - Queue of upcoming alterations
     - Edit requirements for an alteration
     - Move alteration to WIP
     - Move alteration to Complete
 - View past/completed alterations
+- View backlog of upcoming alterations

 ### Management Home
 - Go to past sales